The wallet or node sees a transaction.

 | 10 BPS means 10x finality. | 10 BPS is live; finality confidence also depends on accumulated work and network conditions. |

-| Real-time means irreversible now. | Real-time means fast mined user feel, not instant irreversibility. |
+| Real-time means irreversible now. | Real-time means fast mined user feel with confirmation risk. |